szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Recursive directory indexing``: Enables recursive directory indexing, default is False.

+* ``Replace old document versions in the index during re-indexing``: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed, default is True.

 * ``Vector Store`` Vector store in use (vector database provided by Llama-index).

 * ``Vector Store (**kwargs)`` Arguments for vector store (api_key, index_name, etc.).